ilaborie/KEEP/proposals/type-classes.md

 This allows us to obtain generics info without the need to declare the functions `inline` or `reified` overcoming the current limitations of inline reified functions that can't be invoked unless made concrete from non reified contexts.

-Not this does not remove the need to use `inline reified` where one tries to instrospect generic type information at runtime with reflection.
+Note this does not remove the need to use `inline reified` where one tries to instrospect generic type information at runtime with reflection.
 This particular case is only relevant for those cases where you know the types you want `Reified` ahead of time and you need to access to their class value.

 ```kotlin
 extension class Foo<A> {